LdDl/gan-go/cmd/examples/train_embedding/README.md

 Assume that number of training epochs is 200, learning rate is 0.01, solver is Adam, batch size is 1

 Main code is in [main.go file](main.go).
 I guess it's pretty straightforward.
-But if it's not than I appreciate yours PR to improve this document
+But if it's not then I appreciate yours PR to improve this document

 Simply execute:
 ```shell